LGBTQ history in New York: 1900–1949

+Beginning in the late 1800s into the 20th century, people, typically young gay men, known as 'fairies,' were feminine-presenting sex workers.
+It was believed that sexuality was tied to behavior, and this ideology allowed for straight-identified men to have sex with fairies, but maintain their masculinity and heterosexuality.

 Bathhouses in the early 1900s

 On February 21, 1903, New York police conducted the first recorded vice raid on a gay bathhouse, the Ariston Hotel Baths.
 26 men were arrested, and 12 brought to trial on sodomy charges; seven men received sentences ranging from four to 20 years in prison.

 The Everard Baths was patronized largely by homosexuals by the 1920s and became the community's preeminent social venue from the 1930s onward.
 It was patronized by gay men before the 1920s and by the 1930s had a reputation as "classiest, safest, and best known of the baths," eventually picking up the nickname, Everhard.
 On January 5, 1919, the New York Society for the Suppression of Vice encouraged a police raid on the Everard Baths in which the manager and nine customers were arrested for lewd behavior.
 It was raided again in 1920 with 15 arrests.

 Also popular in the 1910s were the Produce Exchange Baths and the Lafayette Baths (403–405 Lafayette Street, which from 1916 was managed by Ira & George Gershwin).
 American precisionist painter Charles Demuth used the Lafayette Baths as his favourite haunt.
 His 1918 homoerotic self-portrait set in a Turkish Bathhouse is likely to have been inspired by it.
 The Penn Post Baths in a hotel basement (The Penn Post Hotel, 304 West 31st Street) was a popular gay location in the 1920s despite a lack of private rooms and seedy condition.

 The American composer Charles Griffes (1884–1920) wrote in his diaries about visits to the New York bathhouses and the YMCA.
 His biography states: "So great was his need to be with boys, that though his home contained two pianos, he chose to practice at an instrument at the Y, and his favorite time was when the players were coming and going from their games."